What Is the Law About Having Pets In An Apartment?

 Understanding That Lease Terms Banning Pets Are Usually Unenforceable Except In Limited Circumstances

-A clause within a lease that disallows pets is unlawful and void for being contrary to section 14 of the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17, which forbids a landlord from banning a tenant from owning a pet; and accordingly, even if the tenant previously agreed to the term within a lease, a 'no pets' clause is null and void and unenforceable.
-The Residential Tenancies Act, 2006 specifically states:
+A lease clause purporting as a pet ban is unlawful and nullified for being contrary to section 14 of the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17, which explicitly states that a pet ban is void.
+Accordingly, and despite that a tenant may have signed a lease containing such a clause, a 'pet ban' is generally unlawful and unenforceable.
+Specifically, the Residential Tenancies Act, 2006 states:

 14 A provision in a tenancy agreement prohibiting the presence of animals in or about the residential complex is void.

-With the above said regarding the section 14 provision within the Residential Tenancies Act, 2006 that voids a pet ban, a few exceptions to this rule do remain depending on specific circumstances.
-The exceptions that may allow for a pet ban are found in section 76 of the Residential Tenancies Act, 2006 which says:
+Despite the rule per section 14 of the Residential Tenancies Act, 2006 that voids a pet ban, there are exceptions to the rule.
+The exceptions that would allow a ban upon a pet can be found in section 76 of the Residential Tenancies Act, 2006 which says:

 76 (1) If an application based on a notice of termination under section 64, 65 or 66 is grounded on the presence, control or behaviour of an animal in or about the residential complex, the Board shall not make an order terminating the tenancy and evicting the tenant without being satisfied that the tenant is keeping an animal and that,

 (a) subject to subsection (2), the past behaviour of an animal of that species has substantially interfered with the reasonable enjoyment of the residential complex for all usual purposes by the landlord or other tenants;

 (b) subject to subsection (3), the presence of an animal of that species has caused the landlord or another tenant to suffer a serious allergic reaction; or

 (c) the presence of an animal of that species or breed is inherently dangerous to the safety of the landlord or the other tenants.